mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 ### State Rebinding

-A PLUS-aware on-path device forwarding a packet for a flow in the zero state, where one of the endpoint identifiers (address and port) and the CAT, but not the other endpoint identifier, match a flow in a non-zero state, accounts that packet to the existing flow, updating the changed endpoint identifier.
-This allows fast rebinding of state in case of changes in network address translation or connectivity of the sender.
+One end of a PLUS association may change its address while maintaining on-path state; e.g. due to a NAT change.
+A PLUS-aware on-path device that forwards a packet for a flow in the zero state, where one of the endpoint identifiers (address and port) and the CAT, but not the other endpoint identifier, match a flow in a non-zero state, treats that packet as belonging to the existing flow, and updates the endpoint identifier.

 ## Measurement and Diagnosis using the Basic Header

-The basic header trivially supports passive two-way delay measurement as well as partial loss estimation at a single observation point.
+The basic header trivially supports passive two-way delay measurement as well as partial loss estimation at a single observation point on path.

 To calculate two-way delay, an observation point calculates the delay between seeing a PSN and a corresponding PSE in each direction, then adds the delays from each direction together.
-The fact that the PSN increments by one for every packet, including packets carrying retransmitted data or only control traffic, makes this measurement much simpler than the equivalent measurement using TCP sequence and acknowledgment numbers.
-[EDITOR'S NOTE: specify this fully]
+The fact that the PSN increments by one for every packet makes this measurement much simpler than the equivalent measurement using TCP sequence and acknowledgment numbers.

-To calculate loss upstream from an observation point in each direction, the observation point simply counts skips in the PSN number space.
+[EDITOR'S NOTE: specify this fully.]

+Loss and reordering upstream from an observation point in each direction can be estimated through examination of the PSN sequence observed.
+A skipped PSN not seen within a specified interval can be counted as a lost packet, and the extent of reordering estimated by the degree of skipping seen in those skipped PSNs that are later observed.
 Since PLUS does not expose information about retransmissions (and, indeed, may not even carry a transport that uses retransmission for loss recovery), loss downstream from the observation point cannot be observed.

 # Path Communication: Extended Header {#extended-header}

 Additional facilities for communicating with on-path devices under endpoint control are provided by the PLUS Extended Header.
-The extended header shares the layout of its first 21 bytes with the PLUS Basic Header, except the Extended Header bit (0x40 on byte 20) is set.
+The extended header shares the layout of its first 20 bytes with the PLUS Basic Header, except the Extended Header bit (0x01 on byte 11) is set.
 As with the Basic Header, overlying transports are presumed to provide encryption and integrity protection for the PLUS Extended Header.

-The Extended Header shown in {{fig-header-pcf}} provides for a single Sender to Path or Path to Receiver information element, as in
-{{I-D.trammell-plus-abstract-mech}}, to appear on the packet, within a Path Communication Field.
+The Extended Header has three extra
+fields:

-PCF Type information is carried in Byte 21 of the header, with the length of the PCF value to be determined by its type.
+- PCF Length: an 8-byte value defining the length of the PCF value, from 0 to
+  255. Add 22 to this value to get the offset of the PLUS payload (i.e., the overlying transport header).
+The PLUS Extended Header is therefore 22 to 277 octets long.

+- P bit: If set, the PCF is a Path to Receiver PCF, to be written by devices along the path, and its presence and length (but not content) will be integrity-protected end-to-end.
+If clear, the PCF is a Sender to Path PCF, and its presence, length, and content will be integrity-protected end-to-end.

+- X bit: Reserved for future extension of the PCF type system.

+- PCF Type: a 6-byte value defining the type of the PCF value; there are therefore 64 distinct Sender to Path and 64 distinct Path to Receiver PCFs available.

 Further details of PCF encoding are not yet defined in this revision of the specification; the remainder of this section discusses the types of